pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/expressroutegateway.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const expressRouteGateway = new azure_nextgen.network.latest.ExpressRouteGateway("expressRouteGateway", {
+const expressRouteGateway = new azure_nextgen.network.ExpressRouteGateway("expressRouteGateway", {
     autoScaleConfiguration: {
         bounds: {
             min: 3,